RaAlMer/ProjectM2/README.md

 - GET /
   - renders the homepage
-- GET /auth/signup
+- GET /sign-log
   - redirects to / if user logged in
-  - renders the signup form (with flash msg)
+  - renders the signup/login form
-- POST /auth/signup
+- POST /signup
   - redirects to / if user logged in
   - body:
     - username
     - email
     - password
+    - repeatPassword
-- GET /auth/login
+- POST /login
   - redirects to / if user logged in
-  - renders the login form (with flash msg)
-- POST /auth/login
-  - redirects to / if user logged in
   - body:
-    - username
+    - email
     - password
-- POST /auth/logout
+- GET /logout
+  - redirects to /
   - body: (empty)
+- GET /profile/:id
+  - renders the profile page

-- GET /events
+- GET /editProfile/:id
-  - renders the event list + the create form
+  - renders the edit profile page
-- POST /events/create
+- PUT /editProfile/:id
-  - redirects to / if user is anonymous
+  - redirects to /login if user is anonymous
   - body:
+    - username
+    - image
+    - country
+    - gender
+- GET /posts/create
+  - redirects to /login if user is anonymous
+  - renders the post create page
+- POST /posts/create
+  - redirects to /login if user is anonymous
-    - name
+  - body:
-    - date
+    - title
-    - location
+    - images
     - description
+    - city
+    - country
+    - level
+    - longitude
+    - latitude
+    - user
-- GET /events/:id
+- GET /posts/all
-  - renders the event detail page
+  - renders the post list page
+- GET /posts/edit/:id
+  - redirects to /login if user is anonymous
-  - includes the list of attendees
+  - renders the post edit page
+- PUT /posts/edit/:id
+  - redirects to /login if user is anonymous
+  - body:
+    - title
+    - status
+    - images
+    - description
+    - city
+    - country
+    - level
+    - longitude
+    - latitude
+    - user
+- GET /posts/updvote/:id
+  - redirects to /login if user is anonymous
+  - upvotes a post if it's not already upvoted
+- GET /posts/downvote/:id
+  - redirects to /login if user is anonymous
+  - downvotes a post if it's not already downvoted
+- GET /posts/postDetail/:id
-  - attend button if user not attending yet
+  - redirects to /login if user is anonymous
+  - renders the post detail page
-- POST /events/:id/attend
+- DELETE /posts/:id
-  - redirects to / if user is anonymous
+  - redirects to /login if user is anonymous
+  - deletes the post
+- POST /comment/:id
-  - body: (empty - the user is already stored in the session)
+  - redirects to /login if user is anonymous
+  - body:
+    - title
+    - image
+    - description
+    - user
+- GET /map
+  - renders the map page
+- GET /map/:id
+  - renders the map page centered in id coordinates
+- GET /password-reset
+  - renders the reset password page
+- POST /password-reset
+  - body:
+    - email
+- GET /password-reset/:id/:token
+  - renders the reset password page where you can change the password using a token
+- POST /password-reset/:id/:token
+  - body:
+    - password

 ## Models